noaElish/Flight-Simulator-App--Milestone-3/README.md

 please open the zip and Extract the code to a new directory that will be used from now- called "FlightSimulator".
 2. comprass all the file into a zip file called "FlightSimulator"- all except the bat and server.
 3. place the server and bat in the same directory in the same level as the zip called "FlightSimulator".
+4. make sure to keep only the zip, server and bat and nothing else but that!
-4. open the server.
+5. open the server.
-5. open the bat.
+6. open the bat.